SParb/cork-cat-cafe/README.md

   ![Wireframe 3](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe3.png)
   ![Wireframe 4](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe4.png)
   ![Wireframe 5](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe5.png)

+- **Development:**
-- **Development:** Build the website using HTML, CSS, and JavaScript.
-Implement interactive elements and responsive design.
+  Build the website using HTML, CSS, and JavaScript.
+Using also the bootstrap framework, icons from fontawesome.com andfonts from googlefonts.com.

-- **Content Creation:** Collect information and photos of the cats, develop engaging menu descriptions, and write event details.
+- **Content Creation:**
+  Collect information and photos of the cats alongside images of the interior of the café.

+- **Testing:**
-- **Testing:** Review the site for usability, responsiveness, and bug fixes across different devices and browsers.
+  Review the site for usability, responsiveness, and bug fixes across different devices and browsers.
+  Use lighthouse to check the performance, accessability and practises of the webpages.
+  Validate all HTML and CSS code.

+- **Deployment:**
-- **Deployment:** Host the site using GitHub Pages and share it with the community.
+  Host the site using GitHub Pages and share it with the community.

-- **Feedback & Iteration:** Gather user feedback and continue improving features and content.
+- **Feedback & Iteration:**
+  Gather user feedback and continue improving features and content.

-This structured planning helps keep the project organized and ensures all essential parts are delivered.

 ## Features